How much does it cost to build an app in 2026?

 Typical development time: 8-16 weeks

-The big league.
-These are apps that require complex business logic, multiple user roles, real-time data processing, or sophisticated integrations.
+The big league: complex business logic, multiple user roles, real-time data processing, sophisticated integrations.

 - Delivery / food delivery app (driver app + customer app + admin)